 If you are a girl traveling alone to Bhutan, you will not face any kind of threat from people out there.
 Bhutan according to me is one of the safest places you can be.
 It has lovely and warm people everywhere who are ready to help you anytime you need help.

-The only problem for solo travellers is that you might have to provide an undertaking to the Bhutan government that you are traveling alone and that you are responsible for any risk that might come up during a trek.
-Bhutan is a place that is surrounded by extremely high mountain peaks and tourist love the idea of trekking in the mountains during their stay out there.
+The only problem for solo travelers is that you might have to provide an undertaking to the Bhutan government that you are traveling alone and that you are responsible for any risk that might come up during a trek.
+Bhutan is a place that is surrounded by extremely high mountain peaks and tourists love the idea of trekking in the mountains during their stay out there.